RevealBi/Documentation/en/developer/desktop-sdk/using-the-desktop-sdk/exporting-dashboard-visualization.md

 If they click the *Export Image* button on the bottom right, the RevealView raises the __ImageExported__ event.
 To access the image via the __Image
 Property__
 of the __ImageExportedEventArgs__, you need to have already subscribed to this event through the event handler.
+If you haven't subscribed to the event the save file dialog will be opened for the user to specify a location to save the image to.

 Here’s a sample implementation of the *ImageExported* event handler: